 - Southwest Rapid Rewards Plus Credit Card

 Remember also that Chase Ultimate Rewards points transfer 1:1 to Southwest Rapid Rewards points.
 So if you have one of the Chase cards that earns these valuable rewards, then you are all set too.
-My family currently has both the Chase Sapphire Preferred and Chase Sapphire Reserve cards as well as the Chase Freedom card (which doesn’t earn the same transferrable points when held by itself but can when paired with one of the premium cards).
-Chase points transfer almost instantaneously to Southwest in my experience, so you can make your moves quickly when you spot a deal.
+My family has had both the Chase Sapphire Preferred and Chase Sapphire Reserve cards as well as the Chase Freedom card (which doesn’t earn the same transferrable points when held by itself but can when paired with one of the premium cards).
+Chase points transfer nearly instantaneously to Southwest in my experience, so you can make your moves quickly when you spot a deal.

 Check out my recommendations for the 5 best credit cards for family travel for more details on credit card options that will help you get to Hawaii on Southwest.